Our commitment to the protection of your personal information

 We may disclose your personal information the following parties:

-- external service providers, so they can provide the service we have contracted out to them;
+- external service providers (including, without limitation, litigation funders), so they can provide a service we have contracted out or wish to contract out to them;

-- companies that provide information and infrastructure systems to us;
+- companies that provide information and infrastructure systems, IT services or other services to us;

 - anybody who represents you;